CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

 - You can view the package manifest by running the following command:
   ```
-  oc describe packagemanifests falcon-operator-rhmp -n openshift-marketplace
+  oc describe packagemanifests falcon-operator -n openshift-certified
   ```
   or to get the package manifest in yaml form:
   ```
-  oc get packagemanifests -n openshift-marketplace falcon-operator-rhmp -o yaml
+  oc get packagemanifests -n openshift-marketplace falcon-operator -o yaml
   ```
   Important information from the package manifest output such as the `defaultChannel`, `catalogSource`, `catalogSourceNamespace`, and `currentCSV` are used to create a `Subscription` Kind in a yaml file (next steps) to have OpenShift install the operator from the cluster's marketplace.
-  You can now install the official [Red Hat Marketplace certified version of the operator](#installing-the-red-hat-marketplace-operator-from-the-console-operatorhub).
+  You can now install the official [Red Hat certified version of the operator](#installing-the-red-hat-certified-operator-from-the-console-operatorhub).

-#### Installing the Red Hat Marketplace Operator from the Console OperatorHub
+#### Installing the Red Hat Certified Operator from the Console OperatorHub
 ##### Creating an OperatorGroup

 - If using a custom namespace or the `falcon-operator` namespace, you will need to create an `OperatorGroup`: